visgl/react-map-gl/docs/components/interactive-map.md

 - `TRANSITION_EVENTS.BREAK` - Start new transition from the current view.
 This is the default.
 - `TRANSITION_EVENTS.SNAP_TO_END` - Jump to the end of the previous transition before starting the new transition.
 - `TRANSITION_EVENTS.IGNORE` - Complete the previous transition and ignore the new viewport change.
-- `TRANSITION_EVENTS.UPDATE` - Continue the ongoing transition but change its path from the current view toward the end of the interrupting transition.
+- `TRANSITION_EVENTS.UPDATE` - Continue the ongoing transition but change its destination to the new viewport.

 You may import the constants as follows: